Elsie Ferguson: "Talkies" and retirement

 Ferguson's last silent film before returning to Broadway was the 1925 drama The Unknown Lover.
 In 1930, she made her first sound film that also would be her final film, titled Scarlet Pages, which is now preserved in the Library of Congress.
 The film was based on a 1929 Broadway production of the same name that she also starred in.
 She was described as having a "pleasantly low-pitched voice with perfect diction."

 Well known as difficult to work with, temperamental, and argumentative, she married four times.
-Following her final marriage at age 51, she and her husband acquired a farm in Connecticut and divided their time between it and her home in Cap d'Antibes.
+Following her final marriage at age 51, she and her husband Victor Egan acquired an estate in Connecticut called White Gate Farms, and divided their time between it and her home in Cap d'Antibes.

 Ferguson made her final appearance on Broadway in 1943, at the age of 60, that met with critical acclaim.
 She played in Outrageous Fortune, a play written by her neighbor Rose Franken.
 The play closed eight weeks after it opened.
 Critics hailed Ferguson's performance as "glowing" and having "the charm and winning manner of old."

+Personal life and death

+Ferguson was first married to professional baseball manager Fred Hoey, from 1907 until their divorce in 1914.
+She married Thomas Benedict Clarke, Jr. in 1916; they divorced in 1923.
+In 1924, in Great Neck, Long Island, she married fellow actor Frederick Worlock; they divorced in 1930.
+Her fourth and last husband was Victor A.S.
+Egan, whom she married in 1934; this marriage lasted until his death in 1956.

 Ferguson died in Lawrence Memorial Hospital in New London, Connecticut, in 1961.
-She lived on an estate called White Gate Farms.
-She was interred in the Duck River Cemetery in Old Lyme, Connecticut.
+She was interred in Duck River Cemetery in Old Lyme, Connecticut.
 A very wealthy woman with no heirs and a lover of animals, she left a large part of her considerable estate to a variety of charities, including several for animal welfare.